blade-sensei/learning/writing/git-clean.md

 - now you finished and you will merge
 - you fix conflicts..
 - now it's merge
-- the problem start here
+- **the problem start here**

-Even if you fixed conflicts you don't even know if the merged (dev branch) is working, but this is late, you have already merge.
-Ok now you test, there is some bugs... now you will revert ?
-Ok revert but you will create another commit on dev.. you are pollute the branch with unecessary commit and potentially creating bugs.
+Even if you fixed conflicts you don't even know if the merged (dev branch) is working, but this is to late, you have already mixed the 2 branches.

+Ok now you test, there is some bugs... you will revert ?
+Revert but you will create another commit on dev..
+SO you are polluting  the branch with unecessary commits and potentially creating bugs if you don't see/test before.

-A good solution to me is the linar history.
+Linar history works well to me, this one solution.

 ----